 The COPE methodology – a lazy way to fill your content calendar or a smart way to save time?
 You decide.

 COPE stands for create once, post everywhere.
 The COPE methodology, therefore, is about using one piece of content to fit several purposes.
-Today we’re taking a look at the pros and cons of this method in relation to your social media channels.
+Today we’re taking a look at the pros and cons of this method in relation to your social media platforms.

 In other words, when is it time to say ‘nope’ to COPE?